stanwood/handbook/README.md

 - Disable all accounts from onboarding

-#### CEO
+#### MD

 - Write a personal note to the person leaving
 - Thank the person on #general

 #### Person leaving

-- Reply to CEO post with a personal message to the team and leave your private email to stay in touch [Optional]
+- Reply to MD post with a personal message to the team and leave your private email to stay in touch [Optional]
 - Remove stanwood GDrive
 - Remove all accounts and passwords from password manager
 - Remove all code repository and stanwood docs from your computer
 - Remove all private data from your computer [if company computer]
 - Reset all devices to factory settings [If company hardware]
-- Sent hardware back to CEO [if company hardware]
+- Sent hardware back to MD [if company hardware]
 - Sent last invoice (if freelancer)

 ## Alumni